 Teacher recommendation: Foundations of Math 11 passed with minimum of 67%

 Foundations of Math 12 gives students a chance to explore a variety of math topics from a fairly practical perspective.
 Foundations will appeal to students who prefer to see how numbers can be used practically to model real world situations, but it also gives you a great sampling of a wide variety of math topics, demonstrating the diversity of math beyond Calculus.
-As part of hte Foundations pathway, it is designed for students who plan on applying to Social Sciences or Humanities faculties in university, which do not require math courses, or require only courses in statistics.
-Topics include finance (lending and borrowing), basic set theory (organizing informatoin using special math notation), counting methods (calculating permutations and combinations), probability (calculating probability and odds of events), and modelling data.
+As part of the Foundations pathway, it is designed for students who plan on applying to Social Sciences or Humanities faculties in university, which do not require math courses, or require only courses in statistics.
+Topics include finance (lending and borrowing), basic set theory (organizing information using special math notation), counting methods (calculating permutations and combinations), probability (calculating probability and odds of events), and modelling data using several methods.

 PRE-CALCULUS 12 (PRECALC 12)

 Pre-Calculus 12, follows Pre-Calculus 11 and is designed for entry into post secondary study in the fields of Mathematics, Sciences, Engineering, Medicine, and Commerce.
-Topics will include Trigonometry, Functions, and Permutations/Combinaions/Binomial Theorem.
+Topics will include Trigonometry, Functions, and Permutations/Combinations/Binomial Theorem.